ares201005/ares201005.github.io/_pages/openings.md

 ## Open positions

+**Postdoc opening**:
+We have two postdoctoral openings in our team within the Theoretical Division at Los Alamos National Laboratory (LANL), focused on advancing research in quantum computing and nuclear quantum dynamics.

+**Quantum Computing**

+This position centers on developing quantum algorithms at the interface of quantum embedding theory and quantum information science.
+The successful candidate will work as part of a multidisciplinary team to design and implement quantum-centric embedding algorithms for treating strongly correlated systems, with applications to chemistry and materials science.
+The project is part of a newly funded effort that integrates fundamental theory with practical quantum algorithm development on emerging quantum hardware.
+For details and to apply, please visit: Quantum Computing Postdoc Opening or search Job ID: IRC139669 at https://lanl.jobs.

+**Nuclear Quantum Dynamics**

+This position focuses on the development of quantum dynamics methods for modeling nuclear quantum effects in molecular and condensed phase systems.
+The candidate will contribute to new theoretical frameworks and computational techniques to capture phenomena such as quantum tunneling, zero-point motion, and coherence effects in complex environments.
+This work has broad relevance to energy materials, spectroscopy, and chemical reactivity.
+Candidates with a background in quantum dynamics, theoretical chemistry, or condensed matter theory are encouraged to apply.
+Additional details will be shared soon—please reach out for more information or to express early interest.

+Applications are to be sent to me via [email](mailto:zhy@lanl.gov) or submitted via the LANL job portal: <a href="https://www.linkedin.com/feed/update/urn:li:activity:7352033513690320896/">quantum computing</a> and <a href="">nuclear quantum effect</a>.

 <!--
-**Postdoc opening**: I have an <a href="https://lanl.jobs/Search/JobDetails/cavity-quantum-materials-postdoc-research-associate/9e1cc362-2fe0-4550-be48-516ad5a8efda">opening for a postdoc position</a> in my team within the theoretical division at the Los Alamos National Laboratory (LANL).

-The candidates will be expected to work in the field of cavity quantum materials, an intersection between cavity quantum electrodynamics and quantum materials.
-The successful candidate will contribute to developing and applying quantum many-body methods to investigate the electronic, optical, and dynamical properties of quantum materials in various cavities.
-A solid background in electronic structure theory is desired.

-The successful candidate will have the opportunity to engage with a dynamic, multi-disciplinary experimental and theoretical research team that bridges fundamental science with applications.
-We provide unique opportunities for cross disciplinary collaborations, scientific workshop organization, and conference attendance.
-Outstanding applicants may be nominated for prestigious LANL-funded fellowships, enabling the pursuit of independent research.

-Applications are to be sent to me via [email](mailto:zhy@lanl.gov) or submitted via <a href="https://lanl.jobs/Search/JobDetails/cavity-quantum-materials-postdoc-research-associate/9e1cc362-2fe0-4550-be48-516ad5a8efda">LANL job portal</a>.
--->

 **I currently do not have regular postdoctoral openings.
 However, exceptional candidates may have opportunities to apply for prestigious Director's or Distinguished Postdoctoral Fellowships.
 Interested individuals are encouraged to contact [Yu Zhang](mailto:zhy@lanl.gov) directly for sponsorship.**
+-->

 ### Director's Postdoc Fellow and Distinguished Fellows